Catfish Dispute: Anti-dumping

 In addition to the food labeling claims that implied Vietnamese catfish of being raised in poor condition, the CFA accused the Vietnamese producers of dumping their products in the U.S. market.
-Since the Vietnamese catfish prices continued to sell in the U.S. market despite of the food labeling action, the CFA claimed that Vietnamese catfish producers were heavily subsidized by the government.
+Since the Vietnamese catfish prices continued to sell in the U.S. market despite the food labeling action, the CFA claimed that Vietnamese catfish producers were heavily subsidized by the government.
 Therefore, their production costs were not accurate in reflecting the selling prices in the U.S. The U.S. required the Vietnamese producers to prove that they operated under free market condition without any government subsidy.

 The Vietnamese producers responded that their low costs of production were due to cheaper labor, and favorable producing conditions.
 The flowing water of the Mekong helped in washing the fish, which contributed to the lower costs.
 Nevertheless, a delegation from the Department of Commerce was sent to investigate the anti-dumping claims.
 In 2003, the CFA won the case of anti-dumping, and authorized tariffs of up to 64 percent on the Vietnamese catfish.

 Catfish quality inspection

-Despite of these trade barriers imposed by the U.S., Vietnamese catfish imports to the United States continues to rise.
+Despite these trade barriers imposed by the U.S., Vietnamese catfish imports to the United States continues to rise.
 In 2008, the U.S. producers decided to lobby for another barrier to keep Vietnamese catfish out of the domestic market by propose an inspection requirement into the 2008 farm bill.
 According to this action, an inspection system was required so that all catfish production must meet the standard.
 This system is equivalent to U.S. inspections, which would be costly and significantly complicated to the Vietnamese producers to establish.
 The law also put the U.S. Department of Agriculture in charge of deciding the category and definition of catfish instead of the FDA.

 The catfish quality inspection requirement from the 2008 farm bill posed yet another massive trade barrier to Vietnamese catfish producers in exporting their goods to the U.S. market.